 Science is still trying to figure out what causes homosexuality, but these 5 weirdos and religious nutjobs blame everything from fast food to Disney films

 The LGBTQ community is no stranger to the wild, wonderful worldwide web.
-In many ways, the Internet has made it easier for people all over the world to communicate and share ideas.
+For us in particular, the gay web and app culture has made it easier for us to find and connect with other members of our community.

 Here is where we compile the latest and greatest (and cringe-worthy worst) of the gay web, from which gay celebrities are feuding over Twitter to the latest social media platform snatching the attention of the LGBTQ community.
 What are gay guys up in arms about over on Reddit today?
 Here you’ll find all that and more.